 It’s rarely all joy or all pain.
 The good comes hand in hand with the bad.

-But when we can turn our hearts and minds to the good and think about what is true and lovely we can experience God’s peace and presence (Philippians 4:8-9).
+But when we can turn our hearts and minds to scriptures on contentment, and think about what is true and lovely, we can experience God’s peace and presence (Philippians 4:8-9).

-My 10 Favorite Scriptures On Contentment For Moms
+My 10 Favorite Scriptures On Contentment For New Moms

-Even when I’m a trapped slave to a tiny human, if I can remember to turn to God’s word, the Holy Spirit ushers me into the peace that is already ours in Christ.
+Even when I’m a trapped being strapped to a tiny human, if I can remember to turn to God’s word, the Holy Spirit ushers me into the peace that is already ours in Christ.

 1 Corinthians 7:17a